rhombus19/liftimage_fixed/README.md

 ```

 ##  On Coming
+- Release the code based on ViewCrafter
-- [] Release the code and test prototype
+- Release the code of test prototype